jalama/drupdates/drupdates/tests/behavioral/README.md

 How to set-up Behavioral tests:

-Build out repos for test to run against along with the settings files.
-Add the settings for the test to the /tests/behavioral/settings folder as .yaml files.
+The purpose of this group of test, I went with the behavioral label, is to simulate different file set-ups and passing of options to the Drupdates command from the command line.
+These are not intended to be unit tests so may be more broad than anticipated.

+Generally speaking these test perform the following operations:

+- Build simple "base" repositories that mock "origin" repos can be built from.
+- Build out mock "origin" repos to be updated.
+- build the working directories to be used to run Drupdates.
+- Build the necessary settings.yaml files to run Drupdates.
+- Analyze the Drupdates report output to ensure the runs were successful.

 Tests are built and run in ~/.drupdates/testing by default.

 Note: The behavioral tests will destroy and rebuild the working, ie workingDir, directories

 Test and settings file naming conventions: